Difegue/LANraragi/tools/Documentation/extending-lanraragi/index/architecture.md

 In Debug Mode, the Mojolicious server auto-restarts on every file modification.
 You also get access to the Mojolicious logs in LRR's built-in Log View.
+More logs are also published when in Debug mode.

 ## Database Architecture